OilyCannelloni/macaronibridge/KrysiaBartek2024/README.md

 ## How the SYSTEM is being created?

 Each file in *./docs* contains bidding explanations and examples regarding discussed topic.
-The explanations are preceded by bare arrangements.
+The explanations are accompanied by bare arrangements.
 The `makeSystem.sh` script extracts those arrangements from each .tex file and puts it all together in SYSTEM file.